-Preaching on The Garden of Gethsemane is a communicator’s dream…and nightmare as well, probably in equal parts.
+Preaching on The Garden of Gethsemane is a communicator’s dream … and nightmare as well, probably in equal parts.

 The subject is rich as it entails the last moments of Jesus’ life on Earth.
 His ultimate sacrifice gave us access to eternal life and the Holy Spirit.
-The beauty and greatness of His love for us and the grace He has shown us is beyond what words can describe.
+The beauty and greatness of His love for us and the grace He has shown us are beyond what words can describe.

 Yet, our Savior’s agony during those last few hours is appalling.
 From the time he spent praying with his disciples to his betrayal, nothing was easy.